EnglishEnglish

 • more noise in control signals than expected

-I first blamed the breaker.
+The breaker got the blame first.
 Then the cable.
-Then the VFD brand.
+Then the VFD.

 The actual issue was more subtle: harmonics.

-A harmonic filter is a device or network designed to reduce harmonic distortion in electrical systems by attenuating or redirecting harmonic-frequency currents/voltages.
+A harmonic filter is a device or network designed to reduce harmonic distortion by attenuating or redirecting harmonic-frequency currents and voltages.

 In practical terms, harmonic filters help: